Punjabi dhaba fare w/ goat biryani, saag paneer & tandoori

-"At the peak of the pandemic, the partners Sonny Solomon, Hemant Mathur, and Binder Saini opened Veeray da Dhaba, a small Punjabi restaurant in the East Village." - Luke Fortney
+"Opened at the peak of the pandemic by partners Sonny Solomon, Hemant Mathur, and Binder Saini, Veeray da Dhaba is a small Punjabi restaurant in the East Village that the trio initially launched before planning to expand." - Luke Fortney

 "Channeling a roadside snack shack in Punjab, Veeray da Dhaba is the brainchild of Indian fine-dining veterans, Sonny Solomon, Hemant Mathur, and Binder Saini.
 The restaurant offers what is usually displayed on steam tables at Indian buffets, only hiked up a few notches.
 Goat biryani is one highlight, and so is the saag paneer with cheese made in-house, a fish fry from Amritsar, and an exquisite tandoori chicken." - Robert Sietsema